 Finding effective treatment for and prevention of substance abuse has been difficult.
 Through research, we now have a better understanding of the behavior.
 Studies have made it clear that drug education and prevention aimed at children and adolescents offers the best chance to curb abuse nationally.

-The 2012 National Household Survey on Drug Abuse estimated the number of users of illicit drugs in the United States ages 12 and over to be about 24 million.
-In addition, the survey estimated that 6.8% of Americans abuse or are dependent on alcohol (down from 7.7% in 2002), and 22% of Americans smoke cigarettes (down from 26 percent in 2002).
+The National Institute on Drug Abuse estimated the number of users of illicit drugs in 2014 in the United States ages 12 and over to be about 7 million.
+In addition, the survey estimated that 6.4% of Americans (roughly 17 million adults) abuse or are dependent on alcohol.

 Abused substances produce some form of intoxication that alters judgment, perception, attention, or physical control.